 JSTOR - Full-text archive of scholarly publications in mathematics, science, and the social sciences.
 Moving wall principle means coverage of journal titles here ranges between 1 and 3 to 5 years behind the current date.
 Currency varies one journal title to the next.

 Scopus - The world's largest abstract and citation database, with over 33 million records.
 Its coverage of Scientific, Technical, Medical and Social Sciences literature includes 15,000 peer-reviewed journals, 1,200 open-access journals, 500 conference proceedings, over 600 trade publications, and 200 book series.
 Scopus also covers 386 million quality web sources, including 22 million patents.
 Its most powerful feature may be its tracking of subsequent citation to earlier articles for the publications it contains.
-A great tool for compiling a scholarly "literature review" on any topic.
+A great tool for compiling a scholarly "literature review" on any topic (remember this database for any research project "after" COM 107, in any course at SU, where the objective is gathering relevant academic articles).

-Two additional multidisciplinary scholarly journal databases that will tend to offer excellent results for all disciplines covered at Newhouse School are:
+Two additional multidisciplinary scholarly journal databases that will tend to offer excellent results for all disciplines covered at Newhouse School are these (maybe some discussion here of academic analysis of a few public figures primarily - these are additional databases whose recent scholarly articles may yield good discussion of technological, regulatory or other background on your chosen media platforms):

 If seeking further explanation or examples for the typical formatting common to annotated bibliographies, see these guides: